 The joined Watsi on September 10th, 2016.
 9 other people also joined Watsi on that day!
-The's most recent donation traveled 8,700 miles to support Hamisi, a six-year-old boy from Tanzania, to fund hernia repair surgery so that he can live comfortably.
+The's most recent donation traveled 8,700 miles to support Gracious, a 3 year old girl from Tanzania, to fund surgery to heal her burn scars.

 The has funded healthcare for 46 patients in 4 countries.